goodeggs/bites/src/documents/posts/2014-11-15-speeding-up-good-eggs.md

 ---

 1. The problems
-  * client side rendering was taking a long time
+  * client side app boot up time and loop back
   * server side listing of products was taking a long time
-  * client side app boot up time
+  * client side rendering was taking a long time

 2. Moving things server side
   * a responsive reskin of our mobile app